hazelcast/hazelcast-jet/hazelcast-jet-distribution/src/root/readme.md

 # Hazelcast Jet

-Hazelcast Jet is an open-source, cloud-native, distributed stream and batch processing engine.
+Hazelcast Jet is an open-source, cloud-native, distributed stream processing engine.
+It handles both unbounded (stream) and bounded (batch) data sources.

 ## What's included

-* `bin/jet-start`: Command for starting a new Jet instance
+* `bin/jet-start`: starts a new Jet instance
-* `bin/jet-stop`: Command for stopping all running Jet instances
+* `bin/jet-stop`: stops all Jet instances running on this machine
-* `bin/jet`: The Jet Command Line Client, used to submit jobs and interact with the cluster (for example, list running jobs, cancel a job)
+* `bin/jet`: submits and manages jobs
-* `bin/jet-cluster-admin`: Command line for make cluster-wide state changes (for example, shutdown whole cluster)
+* `bin/jet-cluster-admin`: manages the Jet cluster (for example, shutting down the cluster)
 * `config/hazelcast-jet.yaml`: The jet configuration file
 * `config/hazelcast.yaml`: The IMDG configuration used by the Jet instance
 * `config/hazelcast-client.yaml`: The client configuration file used by the